-where $d{DM}$ and $d{PM}$ are the diameters of the deformable mirror (100mm) and the telescope primary (10.949m), respectively, and $F{tel}$ is the focal length of the telescope (149.583m).
+where d{DM} and d{PM} are the diameters of the deformable mirror (100mm) and the telescope primary (10.949m), respectively, and F{tel} is the focal length of the telescope (149.583m).
 This gives a focal length for OAP1 of 1366.2mm.

 In an effort to reduce cost the off-axis angles (OAA) of the OAPs have been reduced from 25° to 20° in the preliminary design phase.
-This also results in slightly less wavefront error in the path of the laser guide star wavefront sensors.
-This wavefront error results from the laser guide stars' location at a finite conjugate, while the relay is optimized for an infinite conjugate (discussed in more detail in section 4).
+This also results in slightly less wavefront error in the path of the LGS WFS.
+This wavefront error results from the LGS location at a finite conjugate, while the relay is optimized for an infinite conjugate (discussed in more detail in section 4).
 The OAA of 20° results in a decenter of 481.8mm from the center of the parent parabola.